Tanya Szogi allegedly ran up a gutter in front of a police patrol, after twice crashing her car.

 She had since moved away from Toowoomba and her former partner, Mr Bouchier said.

-Taking into account she had been unable to drive for the past five months, Magistrate Damian Carroll fined Szogi $1500, disqualified her from driving for nine months and ordered the conviction not be recorded.
+Taking into account she had been unable to drive for the past five months, Magistrate Damian Carroll fined Szogi $1500, disqualified her from driving for nine months and ordered the conviction not to be recorded.